COMPREHENSIVE CANCER PROFILING

-Epic Sciences’ revolutionary circulating tumor cell (CTC) detection platform begins with a single, non-invasive blood draw.
-From this sample, we conduct multiparametric, single cell analysis of protein expression, cell morphology and single cell genomics to see the widest biological range of cells with unmatched sensitivity.
+Epic Sciences’ revolutionary platform begins with a single, non-invasive blood draw.
+From this sample, we conduct multiparametric, single-cell analysis of protein expression, cell morphology and single-cell genomics to see the widest biological range of cells with unmatched sensitivity.

-PROCESS: FCP provides a unique, interactive 3D model of the cell population, enabling detailed analysis and identification of cells other technologies might miss.
+PROCESS: Comprehensive Cancer Profiling provides a unique, interactive 3D model of the cell population, enabling detailed analysis and identification of cells other technologies might miss.

-This unique, proprietary insight enables Epic Sciences tests to deliver the clarity needed to make the most effective therapy decisions – personal, proven and precise.
+This unique platform enables Epic Sciences tests to deliver the clarity needed to make the most effective therapy decisions – personal, proven and precise.

-We can perform single cell genomic profiling of CTCs and pair the genomics to distinct digital pathology features or protein markers expressed allowing us to see both cell phenotype and genotype.
+We can perform single-cell genomic profiling of CTCs and immune-cells and pair the genomics to distinct digital pathology features or protein markers expressed allowing us to see both cell phenotype and genotype.

-Functional Cell Profiling (FCP) analyzes all nucleated cells within a blood sample at single cell resolution.
-Cells from a patient’s blood sample are deposited on replicate glass slides and compared for morphological features, biomarker expression and nuclear integrity, using immunoflourescent staining.
-Guided by cell phenotype and marker expression, CTCs are individually recovered from the slide surface.
-Their genomes are then amplified (WGA) and analyzed by next-generation sequencing (NGS) for the presence of point mutations, copy number alterations, genome-wide chromosomal instability, ploidy, or genome-wide scarring.
+Comprehensive Cancer Profiling analyzes all nucleated cells within a blood sample at single-cell resolution.
+Cells from a patient’s blood sample are deposited on glass slides and immunofluorescent staining is used to compare for morphological features, biomarker expression and nuclear integrity.
+Cell phenotype, biomarker expression, CTCs, ctDNAs, and immune-cells are individually analyzed.
+Circulating tumor cell DNA is amplified by whole genome amplification (WGA) and analyzed by next-generation sequencing (NGS) for the presence of point mutations, copy number alterations, genome-wide chromosomal instability, ploidy, or genome-wide scarring.

 WHOLE GENOME COPY NUMBER VARIATION (CNV)

-The FCP platform can characterize CNV and genomic instability in subclonal populations to establish disease heterogeneity, and identify specific oncogene amplification or tumor surpressor deletion, genome-wide.
+Epic’s Comprehensive Cancer Profiling can characterize CNV and genomic instability in subclonal populations, and identify specific oncogene amplification or tumor surpressor deletion, genome-wide.

 TARGETED RESEQUENCING ASSAYS